thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 {% include images-gallery.html imageCollection="add-device-group-pe" showListImageTitles="true" %}

-More about entity groups read [here](/docs/{{docsPrefix}}user-guide/groups/).
+You can read more about entity groups [here](/docs/{{docsPrefix}}user-guide/groups/).
 {% endunless %}

 ## Editing a device

-You can change the device name, its device profile, label, assig the firmware and software.
+You can change the device name, its device profile, label, assign the firmware and software.
 To edit the device, you need to:

 {% include images-gallery.html imageCollection="device-details" showListImageTitles="true" %}